Friday the 13th (2009 film): Visual effects

 The producers used Asylum Visual Effects to create digital effects for Friday the 13th.
 Although director Marcus Nispel is a proponent of practical effects, Asylum had to digitally create some shots to protect the actors and to allow the director to achieve a specific look.
 Visual effects supervisor Mitchell Drain assigned ten crew members to work on the visual effects; they first analyzed the script in pre-production to decide which shots would need digital effects.
 Asylum worked on 25 shots for the film.

 Mears being filmed performing the killing of Ben Feldman's character.
 Asylum digitally created the rest of the machete to show it being pulled away from Feldman's face.

-One of the first scenes Asylum was given was the scene depicting the death of Amanda, in which Jason ties her into her sleeping bag and hangs her over a campfire.
+One of the first scenes Asylum was given the scene depicting the death of Amanda, in which Jason ties her into her sleeping bag and hangs her over a campfire.
 The risk to the actor and the surrounding woodland was deemed too great to physically perform the scene.
 Asylum created a composite of two shots to show Amanda burning to death in her sleeping bag.
 Instead of creating a computer generated (CGI) model of the campfire, a real campfire was filmed.
 Asylum compositor John Stewart blended that footage with shots of the hanging sleeping bag into a single shot.
 Stewart digitally altered the flames to keep continuity between frames.
 Another composite shot is used in the scene in which Chelsea is hit by a speedboat.
 Because the scene would be too dangerous for even a stuntperson to perform, Asylum digitally combined footage of Willa Ford reacting to an imaginary boat that runs over her with shots of the actual boat to create the effect.